Lacho18/Real-time-chat-app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+---

-Real-time-chat-app
+# Real-time-chat-app

-A real time chat application with react and MongoDB as data base A real time chat application using react for building the graphical user interface and node.js, express.js and MongoDB on the server side for collecting the data and handle the requests.
+A real time chat application with react and MongoDB as data base A real time chat application using react for building the graphical user interface and Node.js, Express.js and MongoDB on the server side for collecting the data and handle the requests.
+The app presents a graphical user interface to a chat application.
+The user is able to chat with every registered user in the app.
+Sending the message is immediately visible due to technologies like WebSocket server andMongoDB change streams on the backend.